ddayo/techbook/docs/02-help-desk/hardware-offerings.md

 ## Services offered

 Bixal offers several different laptop configurations depending on role and job requirements.
-Beyond a laptop Bixal will provide a budget for accessories and offerers a list of accessories that can be requested without additional input from management.
+Beyond a laptop Bixal will provide a budget for accessories.

 ### A Note on Americans with Disabilities Act